Documentation Index

 Range

-Range fields and variables are declared as typerange.
+Range fields and variables are declared as type range.
 A range is a field value with lower and upper numeric

 boundaries.
 Range fields are commonly used in scenarios where a consumer is presented a drop-down.
 For example,